-Computer vision can identify duration of manual cycles.
-This is especially relevant for construction where the process is manual labor intensive.
+Computer vision can identify the duration of manual cycles.
+This is especially relevant for construction where the process is manual labor-intensive.
 The software can measure how long a particular task takes (for instance, laying a line of pavement tiles).
-Similar to BIM model 3D progress tracking, this can help to produce real life project completion estimates and check whether the construction progress is in-line with the project timeline.
+Similar to BIM model 3D progress tracking, this can help to produce real-life project completion estimates and check whether the construction progress is in line with the project timeline.

 5. Preventing unauthorized access

 Computer vision solutions are already utilized in many worksites for access control.
 By identifying license plates, it can prevent unauthorized vehicle access.
 Taking things further, technology also utilizes face recognition and can automatically identify unauthorized persons.

 Although in the near future construction sites will feature assistant robots for moving the materials, 3D printers enabling to produce required components on-site, or drones supervising work at high altitudes, computer vision in construction already allows making the processes more efficient.